gilbarbara/react-from-dom/README.md

 ## Credits

-This is a fork from diva-e's [dom-to-react](https://github.com/diva-e/dom-to-react) package.
+This is a fork from [dom-to-react](https://github.com/diva-e/dom-to-react) package.
 Thanks! ❤️